tmthyln/MahjongTiles.jl/docs/src/index.md

 - more broad scope beyond just reinforcement learning
 - registered
 - supporting different variants of Mahjong in a more general way
+- is not intended to provide a full Mahjong game environment